-68 For additional discussion of these funding approaches, see CRS Report RL32776, Navy Ship Procurement: Alternative Funding Approaches-Background and Options for Congress, by Ronald O'Rourke.
+90 For additional discussion of these funding approaches, see CRS Report RL32776, Navy Ship Procurement: Alternative Funding Approaches-Background and Options for Congress, by Ronald O'Rourke.

-69 For example, at a March 1, 2007, hearing before the House Armed Services Committee on the FY2008 Department of the Navy budget request, Representative Taylor asked which additional ships the Navy might want to procure in FY2008, should additional funding be made available for that purpose.
+91 For example, at a March 1, 2007, hearing before the House Armed Services Committee on the FY2008 Department of the Navy budget request, Representative Taylor asked which additional ships the Navy might want to procure in FY2008, should additional funding be made available for that purpose.
 In response, Secretary of the Navy Donald Winter stated in part: "The Virginia-class submarines require us to start with a two-year advanced procurement, to be able to provide for the nuclear power plant that supports them.
 So we would need to start two years in advance.
-What that says is, if we were able to start in '08 with advanced procurement, we could accelerate, potentially, the two a year to 2010."
-(Source: Transcript of hearing.)
-Navy officials made similar statements before the same subcommittee on March 8, 2007, and before the Senate Armed Services Committee on March 29, 2007.
+What that says is, if we were able to start in '08 with advanced procurement, we could accelerate, potentially, the two a year

 FY1988, and fully funded the two ships that year at a combined cost of \$6.325 billion.
-The ships entered service in 1995 and 1998, respectively.70
+The ships entered service in 1995 and 1998, respectively.
+92